Trick 'r Treat: Production

-Development

 Season's Greetings is an animated short created by Trick 'r Treat writer and director Michael Dougherty in 1996, and was the precursor of the film.
 The film featured Sam as a little boy dressed in orange footy pajamas with his burlap sack head covering, as he is being stalked by a stranger on Halloween night.
 The short was released as a DVD extra on the original release for Trick 'r Treat and was aired on FEARnet in October 2013 as part of a 24-hour Trick 'r Treat marathon on Halloween.

-Writing

 "The Halloween School Bus Massacre" segment initially took place in a graveyard and had the kids luring the girl to play with them.
 It was going to be revealed that they were all ghosts and that the girl had forgotten she was one of them.
 Dougherty ultimately had to rewrite the whole segment because he felt that the twist of someone being dead all along had become an overused trope.

-Filming

 Trick 'r Treat was filmed on location in Vancouver, British Columbia.
 Originally slated for an October 5, 2007, theatrical release, it was announced in September 2007 that the film had been pushed back.
 After many festival screenings, it was released on home media in 2009.

 Release

 Theatrical screenings

 The first public screening took place at Harry Knowles' Butt-Numb-A-Thon film festival in Austin, Texas, on December 9, 2007.
 Subsequent screenings included the Sitges Film Festival on October 7, 2008, the 2008 Screamfest Horror Film Festival on October 10, 2008 and a free screening in New York sponsored by Fangoria on October 13, 2008.
 Another free screening, co-sponsored by Ain't It Cool News and Legendary Pictures, was held on October 23, 2008, at Grauman's Chinese Theatre in Hollywood, featuring a Q&A with Michael Dougherty and a costume contest judged by him.
 The film was also screened at the 2009 San Diego Comic-Con, the Fantasia Festival on July 29 and 30, 2009, the film festival Terror in the Aisles 2 in Chicago on August 15, 2009, and the After Dark film festival in Toronto on August 20, 2009, at the Bloor.

+Trick 'r Treat grossed $27,909 in the United Kingdom.

 Home media

 Warner Bros.
-Pictures and Legendary Pictures released the film direct-to-DVD and on Blu-ray in North America on October 6, 2009, in the UK on October 26, and in Australia on October 28.
+Pictures released the film direct-to-DVD and on Blu-ray in North America on October 6, 2009, in the UK on October 26, and in Australia on October 28.
 Shout!
 Factory released a "Collector's Edition" Blu-ray on October 9, 2018, with all extras from previous DVD/Blu-ray releases included as well as new extra content.
 Arrow Films released a limited 4K UHD Blu-ray edition of the film on October 29, 2024.